Woman loses legs under train wheels

 Bulu Begum, 45, was struck by the train last morning when she was crossing the third rail track at the east side of the station with her granddaughter Rabeya, said Station Master Mosarraf Hossain.

-Her right leg was amputated at the heel and her left leg at the knee when she was taken to the Rajshahi Medical College Hospital, said hospital staff, reports our Rajshahi correspondent.
+Her right leg was amputated at the heel and her left leg at the knee when she was taken to the Rajshahi Medical College Hospital, said hospital staff.

 Station Master Mosarraf said the Rohonpur-bound commuter train from Ishwardi hit Bulu on the station's third rail track, which trains did not usually use.